Skip to main content

 • “Upon booting up Super Bomberman, you can hear the start screen song bleed into the game, not playing any of the songs for the appropriate stages.”

-• “Second is audio sync issues when vsync is on; I don’t know if it’s the emulators or what, but for some reason when you reverse these games, audio completely messes up for the NES “bonus” games where sounds and music bug out weirdly, and the SNES games are just weird as there’s delayed audio.”
+• “Second is audio sync issues when vsync is on; I don’t know if it’s the emulators or what, but for some reason when you reverse these games, audio completely messes up for the NES “bonus” games where sounds and music will bug out weirdly, and the SNES games are just weird as there’s just delayed audio.”

 • gameplay